The Surface Studio 2 is an all-in-one PC with premium specs, designed to wow professional artists, designers, architects and other creatives.

 - Surface Studio and MacBook Pro forge diverging paths to PC productivity (ZDNet)

-Why you shouldn't get Microsoft Surface Studio
+Why should I not get Microsoft Surface Studio 2?

 Despite the Studio’s looks, its high price makes it hard to recommend as a consumer purchase, particularly when an iMac with a higher resolution, and only very slightly smaller screen, will cost less money.